A little bit about me

 That First wedding

-I photographed my first solo wedding in 2007 for David Ho, my mentor from back in the day and all-around good guy.
-I’ll be honest, I was absolutely terrified, but I loved it.
+I photographed my first solo wedding in 2007 for my mentor, David Ho.
+I’ll be honest, I was absolutely terrified, but by the end of the day I knew I’d made the right career choice.

-This is one of the photos from that day.
-Such a cool bunch of people, and a wedding I’ll never forget.
+This is one of the photographs from that day.
+Such a great group of people, and a wedding I’ll never forget.

-The photo above was taken by David Ho in 2007 at Dalhousie Castle.
+The photo above was taken by David Ho at Dalhousie Castle in 2007.
 The plan was for the owl to deliver the rings.
-Instead, it landed on my head… 🦉
+Instead, it landed on my head!

-Shot on a Nikon D200 for the fellow eagle-eyed folks out there.
-Pretty sure we couldn’t crank the ISO higher than 800 back then. 😂
+Shot on a Nikon D200, for the fellow eagle-eyed folks out there.
+I’m pretty sure we couldn’t crank the ISO higher than 800 back then.

 Photography is something I think about every day.
 Even when I’m not taking photographs, I’m still noticing light, composition, and how a moment might translate into an image.
 That way of seeing never really switches off.